Relativity free of coordinates: Physical spaces

-Here it is also worth noting that the free motion of particles and the propagation of light rays are not sufficient to construct Euclidean geometry, so the attempts to extend its validity to arbitrarily fast processes could end up with nothing but a new postulate.\cite{relativistic construction of geometry} In order to have material carriers of Euclidean geometry, presentations of the relativity theory have no choice but to borrow frames from Newtonian mechanics.
+Here it is also worth noting that the free motion of particles and the propagation of light rays are not sufficient to construct Euclidean geometry, so the attempts to extend its validity to arbitrarily fast processes could end up with nothing but a new postulate.\cite{relativistic construction of geometry} In order to have material carriers of Euclidean geometry, presentations of the relativity theory have no choice but to borrow the notion of space in Newtonian mechanics and then introduce many spaces uniformly moving relative to each other.

 When someone applies Newton's second law \eqref{Newton's second Law} to a physical system which consists of weakly interacting (e.g., widely separated) parts, he might think that Newtonian mechanics should involve some means to identify motions in such parts as simultaneous processes.
 Actually, Eqs.~\eqref{Newton's second Law} are well known to have originated from the regularities revealed by experiments/observations related to strongly interacting physical bodies, especially gravitationally bound ones, such as Sun and planets.
 But in such a system, the existence of the time \(t\) is an inherent property of its (almost periodic or quasi-periodic) motion.
 If \(v\) is a characteristic speed of such motion, then for a given timescale \(\Delta t\) it secures synchronization in changing physical quantities over the region of size \(l\sim v\Delta t\).
 However, the special relativity theory implies the speed of light \(c\) as a characteristic speed and, therefore, considers the region of size \(L\sim c\Delta t\gg l\).
 In other words, within the special relativity theory, Newtonian mechanics can secure the synchronization two processes ("clocks") but only at one spatial point.